Different Types of Pronouns!

 - None of this boy is idle.

-This, that, these, those are called demonstrative pronoun.
+This, that, these, and those are called demonstrative pronouns.

 Examples: